Forecast: 100% chance of fun.

-Nosh on Southern fare (rotisserie chicken, homemade biscuits, apple turnovers) at one of the best dinner shows in the area at the Dixie Stampede.
+Nosh on Southern fare (rotisserie chicken, homemade biscuits, apple turnovers) at one of the best dinner shows in the area at the Dolly Parton Stampede.

 Horse stunts, pyrotechnics, and ostrich races; oh my!
 You’ll have a blast at the first area location to feature Dolly Parton’s signature show: In a classic North-South-style “battle,” you’ll engage in a friendly competition with your new friends (enemies?) on the other side of the audience.

 What rain drops?
 You’ll forget all about the gray skies when you step inside WonderWorks, Pigeon Forge’s famously upside-down building.
 With everything from a psychedelic ropes course to hands-on science exhibits to laser tag, it’ll keep your family busy with hours of rainy-day fun.

 Channel Your Inner Indiana Jones at The Tomb

 You’re trapped in Pharaoh’s tomb!
 Don’t worry: Kids and kids at heart will love solving the series of interactive puzzles that present your only hope for escape from The Tomb.
 You’ll have a blast putting your brains and brawn to the test – and it’s entirely indoors.
 Teamwork required (in a good way).

 Go ahead, order the sugar ‘n spice pancakes with a side of crispy bacon (vacation calories don’t count – it’s been scientifically proven).
 You’ll love the hearty, generous portions of decadent breakfast food served at the Pancake Pantry (okay, so this one’s technically in Gatlinburg – but it’s too tasty to leave off the list).

 Our tip?
 Get there early.
 The Pancake Pantry is a Gatlinburg institution, and the line will reflect that – especially as the day goes on.